 Chalk and Talk / Spray and Pray

 A trainer working through - worse still, just reading - a huge deck of slides, or an extended software demonstration, will, at best, leave the delegates with a feeling of “I wish I knew all of that”.
 They are highly unlikely to be able to take the lessons back to their work.
-This ort of training also creates an impression that training is a waste of time.
+This sort of training also creates the impression that training is a waste of time.

 Novices understand little of what you say and, therefore, remember less.
 If no attempt is made to embed training, many delegates will forget 70%.
 Even though ‘the forgetting curve’ - an actual mathematical representation of the exponential rate at which we lose a memory “if no attempt is made to retain it” - has been known for over a century, many training providers do little to ensure that their material is reinforced and hence retained.
-So, training should include a lot of hands on and the trainer should be there to show students how to correct their mistakes.
+So, training should include a lot of hands-on and the trainer should be there to show students how to correct their mistakes.

 Chalk and Talk training often packs in so many topics that delegates can’t remember and learn them.
 Covering less and giving students time to absorb the material works far better for process-based training.
 Chalk and Talk is the Fool’s Gold of training practical skills, because it can look good to a buyer, but delivers little if any real value.